 The last section of the Report contains matters considered relevant to the Conveyancer (Solicitor).
-It also contains the Surveyor's opinion of both the market value of the property and the reinstatement cost as defined below:
+It also contains the Surveyor's opinion both of the market value of the property and of the re-instatement cost, as defined below.

-"Market Value" The estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arms-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion.
-In arriving at the opinion of Market Value the Surveyor can also make various standard assumptions covering, for example, vacant possession, tenure and other legal considerations, contamination and hazardous materials, the condition of un-inspected parts, the right to use mains services, and the exclusion of curtains, carpets, etc. from the valuation.
+"Market Value" The estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion.
+In arriving at the opinion of the Market Value the Surveyor also makes various standard assumptions covering, for example, vacant possession; tenure and other legal considerations; contamination and hazardous materials; the condition of un-inspected parts; the right to use mains services; and the exclusion of curtains, carpets etc. from the valuation.
 In the case of flats, the following further assumptions are made that: